 That doesn’t mean that most recipes call for cake flour, though.
 All-purpose flour is still the most common flour type that is asked for in banana bread recipes that you’ll find online.

-Cake flour can be used as a substitute for all-purpose flour.
+Cake flour can be used as a substitute.
 You need to use a bit more cake flour than you would all-purpose flour, though.

 For every one cup of all-purpose flour the recipe calls for, you’ll need to use one cup and two tablespoons of cake flour.
 Keep this in mind when baking so you can get the right results.